 After Australian furore, Djokovic starts his season in Dubai

-Dubai (AFP) – Novak Djokovic's season, derailed in January when he was deported ahead of the Australian Open in a dispute over a Covid medical exemption, finally starts on Monday in Dubai.
+Dubai (AFP) – Novak Djokovic's season, derailed in January when he was deported from Australia, finally starts on Monday in Dubai with the world number one insisting players in the locker room "have been positive and welcoming" on his return.

-"I am excited to go back and play on Monday," Djokovic told media in Dubai last week.
-"I miss tennis after all that has happened."
+Djokovic missed the chance to win a 10th Australian Open, and 21st Grand Slam, due to the cancellation of his visa in Melbourne and eventual deportation as a result of not being vaccinated.

+He returns to the tour this week in the Emirates, where he will be competing for the first time since the Davis Cup Finals in Madrid last December.

 The Serbian is a five-time winner in Dubai and he finally starts his season with a point to prove and his number one ranking under threat.

-"I can't say that things will be the same when I return to the court," he told Serbian public broadcaster RTS last week.
-"But there is an additional reason to play better than ever."

-Even if he wins in Dubai, Djokovic could lose the top spot, which he has held since February 2020, to the other Melbourne finalist, Daniil Medvedev, who is in action this week almost 15,000km away in Acapulco.
+Even if he wins in Dubai, Djokovic could lose the top spot, which he has held since February 2020, to Daniil Medvedev, who is in action this week almost 15,000km away in Acapulco.

-Even if Djokovic defends his status this week, his refusal to get vaccinated could cause problems and cost him ranking points, particularly with two high-profile tournaments coming up in the United States.
+Even if Djokovic defends his status this week, his refusal to get vaccinated could cause problems and cost him ranking points, particularly with two Masters tournaments coming up in the United States.

 He is on the entry list at Indian Wells from March 7 to 20, even though it is currently restricted to vaccinated players.
 That is followed by the Miami Open from March 21 to April 3.

-"It will depend on the countries where the tournaments will be held, I will be ready and want to continue my career," said Djokovic.
+Djokovic is the defending champion at Roland Garros and the All England Club.

+"We all hope that the health crisis will evolve in a positive direction, but if that does not change, he will need a vaccination pass and therefore Novak Djokovic will not be with us," at the French Open, French Sports Minister Roxana Maracineanu told RTL radio on Sunday.

-Djokovic and wild card Musetti have history, with the 19-year-old taking the first two sets off the Serb when they met in last year's French Open.
+Djokovic and Musetti have history, with the 19-year-old taking the first two sets off the Serb when they met in last year's French Open.

 Musetti eventually retired due to injury with Djokovic leading the last 16 clash 6-7 (7/9), 6-7 (2/7), 6-1, 6-0, 4-0.

-At 34, former world number one Murray is playing with a metal hip after surgery in 2019, and won just a single game as he was crushed by Spaniard Roberto Bautista Agut in Qatar on February 16.
+At 34, former world number one Murray is playing with a metal hip after surgery in 2019, and won just a single game as he was crushed by Spaniard Roberto Bautista Agut in Qatar last week.

+The second seed Andrey Rublev, fresh from a ninth career title in Marseille at the weekend, faces Briton Dan Evans on Tuesday.

 Last year's Dubai winner Aslan Karatsev will face American Mackenzie McDonald.